qojulia/QuantumOptics.jl-documentation/src/stochastic/master.md

 nothing # hide
 ```

 The only additional argument here is `Js`, which is a vector containing the stochastic damping operators $J_i^s$ which constitute the superoperator defined in the stochastic master equation above.
 Optionally, it is also possible to calculate a stochastic master equation where there are additional stochastic terms present in the Hamiltonian.
-This can be done by passing the optional argument `Hs` which is a vector containing all operators in the Hamiltonian that are proportional to a noise term to the function.
+This can be done by passing the optional argument `Hs`, which is a vector containing all operators in the Hamiltonian that are proportional to a noise term.

 ```@example stochastic-master
 Hs = [H] # hide